noyobo/esbuild-plugin-es5/README.md

 ## Why?

-esbuild does not support exporting in ES5 mode, so when our code needs to run on older devices, it must be converted to ES5.
+esbuild does not support exporting in ES5 mode [esbuild#297](https://github.com/evanw/esbuild/issues/297), so when our code needs to run on older devices, it must be converted to ES5.
 This plugin uses @swc/core to convert non-ES5 syntax to ES5 before bundling.